Dealing with a pesky rodent.

 Is it a mouse crash or a computer crash?

-But if your mouse stops working and you can’t type into your computer at all, it’s possible that the computer itself froze.
-That means that you could have other problems.
-In that case, check out my article Why does my computer crash randomly?
+If your mouse stops working, the pointer doesn’t move at all, clicking does nothing, and you can’t type into your computer at all, it’s possible the computer itself froze or crashed.
+That means looking at the mouse may not help; you likely have other problems.
+In that case, check out my article Why Does My Computer Crash Randomly?

 Batteries and interference

-When you’re dealing with a wireless mouse, my first recommendation is to check the battery.
-If the wireless mouse signal gets weak because the battery is too low, the mouse just stops working.
+When you’re dealing with a wireless mouse, my first recommendation is always to check the battery.
+If the wireless mouse signal gets weak because the battery is too low, the mouse stops working.
+That can manifest intermittently.

-You may want to test your mouse with other electrical devices removed or turned off to make sure that those devices aren’t transmitting large amounts of radio interference.
+You may want to test your mouse with other electrical devices removed or turned off to make sure those devices aren’t transmitting too much radio interference.

 Weak signals

-You can check this by putting your mouse close to the receiver.
-Roll the mouse to see if the pointer is in synch on your monitor and then move the mouse further away from the receiver as you continue to check.
+Check this by putting your mouse close to the receiver.
+Roll the mouse to see if the pointer is in synch on your monitor, and then move the mouse further away from the receiver as you continue to check.
 Once the mouse stops responding, you’re too far away.

 Drivers

-Once you get past batteries, signals, and proximity, you need to start looking at the mouse itself and its software.
+Once you get past batteries, signals, and proximity, start looking at the mouse and its software.
 Your mouse should always have the latest drivers for either your machine (in this case, HP) or its manufacturer (in this case, Logitech).

 In your case, I suspect that drivers are not the problem.
-Nonetheless, if the problem continues, you want to make sure your cross this off your troubleshooting list.
+Nonetheless, if the problem continues, cross this off your troubleshooting list.

 When all else fails…

-If the mouse works consistently without crashing, then there’s something wrong with the wireless mouse.
+If the corded mouse works consistently without crashing, then there’s something wrong with the wireless mouse.
+The trouble could be related to being wireless, or it could be some other problem with the mouse’s hardware.

-If the corded mouse doesn’t work, then there’s something else going on.
-That’s when we go back to my theory that the computer is actually crashing.
+If the corded mouse doesn’t work, then something else is going on.
+That’s when we go back to my theory that the computer itself is crashing.
 In that case, the mouse pointer no longer moving could be an indication that there’s a bigger problem afoot.

 Odd behaviour of the mouse, when everything else works fine, can be the fault of the miniature receiver that many wireless mice and keyboards are using.
 I have had two of them die completely and one would cause various problems like erratic movement, inconsistent dragging of selections and complete freezing of the mouse.